WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 _Display Share Button_

-As you can see in this screenshot, we have turned iton.
-Turn off the** Display Share Button** if you want tohide this option.
+As you can see in this screenshot, we have turned it on.
+Turn off the **Display Share Button** if you want to hide this option.

 ### Share Button Position